-With customer attitudes increasingly demanding convenience due to their busy schedules, consumers are expected to shop more at grocery stores and supermarkets for basic flower needs.
-With the increasing importance on time savings, the importance of location should increasingly be necessary for a traditional florist to thrive.
-Many flower sales are due to impulse purchases and a good location will increase the opportunities to capitalize from these purchases.
+With customer attitudes increasingly demanding convenience due to their busy schedules, consumers are expected to continue shopping at grocery stores and supermarkets for basic flower needs.
+With the increasing importance of time savings, the importance of location should increasingly be necessary for a traditional florist to thrive.
+Many flower sales are due to impulse purchases and a good location will increase the opportunities to capitalize on these purchases.

 Online sales of flowers are also expected to continue to increase with customers doing more of their shopping over the internet.
 With the larger wire services spending a significant portion of their budget on marketing, these services have the purchasing power to buy a significant amount of advertising in local markets.
 All is not lost however as the Society of American Florists did research that found over 42% of consumers went online to find a florist’s local contact information and 32% used the internet to find a local florist’s website.
 While online competition is significant, flower shop owners that develop a good online presence and incorporate paid advertising and search engine optimization will still be able to compete in local markets.

 Flowers are largely a discretionary expense as they aren’t a necessity and that consumers tend to be more willing to spend money on flowers when they feel flush with cash.
 Assuming the economy stays healthy and employment strong, sales should continue to grow slightly.
 Should the U.S. face another recession, consumers may cut back on flower purchases.